 Hi, I’m Kevin—a designer and developer turned product manager.

-I'm based in Pittsburgh, Pennsylvania and currently looking for a remote position as a product manager.
+I'm based in Pittsburgh, Pennsylvania and currently working as a Product Manager at Delicious Brains.
 On this site you''ll find the principles and past work that influence my approach to product management today.

 My Principles of Product Management

 🗣 💬 👂Speaking of feedback systems, check out the one I implemented as Product Manager for GiveWP ↗

 Every team member—regardless of title, position, or department—can contribute to the shaping of a product if given the opportunity.
 I put systems in place that empower employees and users to provide feedback that is acknowledged and processed in a meaningful way.
 Feedback isn't a one-way street; it's a conversation.

 ⏰ 🔄 🔭Read one of my feature pitches for GiveWP to see how I approach appetite and scope ↗